swfiua/gotu/doc/gotu.rst

 philosophical arguments, rigorous mathematics, and a wonderful historical account of how we got where we are.

-Written by Colin Rourke, emeritus professor of mathematics at the University of Warwick.
+The book was written by Colin Rourke, emeritus professor of mathematics at the University of Warwick.

 Recently retired after completing 50 years of lectures.

 His interests were in topology and he had a particular interest in the Poincaré Conjecture.

-Poincaré very much plays a part in the story told in the book.
+Poincaré very much plays a part in the story told in the book, a little diversion is in order.

 The conjecture is about 3-dimensional spaces and states::